Why is geometry sacred?

-What is the perfect shape or the most powerful wavelenght form?
+What is the perfect shape or the most powerful shape wave?

-Some people swear by the Flower of Life, others by the Metatron Cube, which they consider the most powerful symbol of sacred geometry.
-Indeed, the Metatron Cube not only contains the sacred forms of the Flower of Life, the Seed of Life and the Merkabah, but it also contains all the Platonic solids.
+Some people swear by the Flower of Life, some by the Platonic solids, others by the Metatron's Cube, which they consider the most powerful symbol of sacred geometry.
+Indeed, the Metatron Cube not only contains the sacred forms of the Flower of Life, the Seed of Life and the Merkaba, but it also contains all the Platonic solids.